matiaskis/cy-m-t-o/README.md

            -w wind map for each station
            -h height per station
            -m moisture per station
-           (there are no limitations for these options, you can put more than one at a time but you need at least one)
+           (you can only put one option and u need at least one)

            -F metropolitan france and corsica
            -G French Guiana